 Step 1: Add fitness to your “To Do” list.

 Step 2: Re-work your goals – are they realistic?
 Think maintenance — just stay active whatever way works for you.

 Step 3: Acknowledge you have to be flexible because you have less time available.

 5 Holiday Fitness Strategies

-Whether we want to prevent holiday weight gain or just feel great during the season of plenty, these ideas add fun and efficiency to your holiday fitness plan.
+With a goal of feeling great during the season of plenty, these ideas add fun and efficiency to your holiday fitness plan.

 - Combine fitness & family.
 Move and laugh with your loved ones while you snowshoe, sled, ice skate, take a hike, play a game of snowball or nerfball tag, or make a snowman!

 - Work out while you work.
 Shoveling snow, chopping wood, moving furniture for cleaning, all these home maintenance activities can be hard work.
 Be sure to lift heavy items properly to protect your back.